7 Best Places to Meet Wild Animals in Japan

 The easiest way to meet animals in Japan is by visiting one of the zoo where various kinds of adorable animals can be seen.
 Also animal cafe is one of the best options.
 It has been a very popular tourist attraction in Japan over the past years, and there are a variety of animal cafes across the country.
 However, there are also places where you can see wild animals and observe their real life in nature such as foxes, monkeys, dolphins, rabbits, etc.

-Let’s check out the list of the best places to meet wild animals in Japan and some of the recommended tour selected by the Unique Experience Japan!
+Let’s check out the list of the best places to meet wild animals in Japan and some recommended tours!

 1. Zao Fox Village